microsoft/microsoft-ui-xaml/dev/PagerControl/readme.md

 There are two areas of flows, 1. property changes and 2. user interactions.
 Every user interaction essentially only modifies a single property (generally SelectedPageIndex).
-Because of that, we will only discuss property change flows
+Because of that, we will only discuss property change flows.

+*Note:* Updating the TemplateSettings is done lazily, that means, we only update the collection that get's currently rendered.
+If we are displaying the ComboBox, we only update the ComboBox collection and if we are showing the NumberPanel, we only update the NumberPanel item collection.
+That's why we are updating the TemplateSettings not only when the NumberOfPages changes but also when the DisplayMode changes.

 #### First/Previous/Next/Last-ButtonVisibility property
 1. Reevaluate the visibility of the button in question